 During the late nineteenth century, many Americans flocked to cities in search of factory work.
 In the postwar era of the 1940s-1950s, this trend was reversed.
 Because of low housing costs and GI Bill benefits, even working class Americans found that they could afford to own homes in the suburbs and pursue “The American Dream”.
 Then, in 2008, the housing market collapsed.
 The “dream” suddenly became less tangible and, as a result, suburban growth slowed as more and more people turned to rentals, and, in particular, urban living.

-Now, however, the tables have turned, and again growth in the suburbs is outpacing city growth.
+Now, however, the tables have turned again, and growth in the suburbs is outpacing city growth.
 Recent data taken from the Census shows that during 2015-2016, the growth rate in suburbs (.89%) began to again outpace cities (.82%).
 What’s more, it is estimated that nearly two thirds of the nation’s largest cities showed a drop off in growth during the last year.
 Although these patterns do not necessarily imply the end of city attractiveness, they signal that the shift to cities that has occurred over the last ten years may finally be coming to an end.
 As a landlord, it’s important to dig deeper than general housing trends and understand why they’re occurring.
-Below are a number of reasons renters and home buyers are turning towards the suburbs.
+Below are several reasons renters and home buyers are turning towards the suburbs.

 Suburban Living is a Better Deal

 As urban development patterns continue to change, the choice between suburban and urban living comes with a variety of new considerations.
 One of the most critical factors is cost.
 It’s no surprise that cities tend to have higher rents than suburban areas.
-On average, city living will cost a tenant an additional 41% over it’s suburban counterpart.
-In real dollars, this amounts to +$578 per month and +$6,936 per year – no small sum.
+On average, city living will cost a tenant an additional 41% over suburban living.
+In real dollars, this amounts to an extra $578 per month and $6,936 per year – no small sum.